How Therapy Works

 Online sessions offer flexibility and privacy, particularly if you're balancing work, family, or safety considerations.
 Face-to-face sessions can feel more contained for some people, especially when working with more complex or embodied experiences.

 If you're unsure where to start, many people begin with a short consultation to get a sense of whether the work feels like a good fit.
-Others prefer to book a full session straight away — either is fine.
+Others prefer to book a full session straight away, either is fine.

-For fees, availability, and what to expect: Fees & FAQ
+For fees, availability, and common questions:

 When you're ready